isogeo/doc-admin/Help/en/support/README.md

 - Specify whether you are requesting help, or reporting an error
 - For an error:
   * make sure it can be reproduced
-  * note the steps for reproducing it
+;  * note the steps for reproducing it;
-  * if possible, attach one or more screenshots
+  * if possible, attach one or more screenshots;
-  * indicate the expected behavior
+  * indicate the expected behavior;
-- Copy your project contact
+- Copy your project contact;
 - Provide any additional information that will help understand the context (proxy, uses, configuration, etc.).